 Like filing taxes, it is your choice whether you file an individual or a joint bankruptcy.
 There can be advantages and disadvantages.
 One of the advantages of only one spouse filing is that the bankruptcy will only be reported on that person’s credit report.
 So the non-filer’s credit won’t be affected.
 This can be a useful option if one person has all or most of the debt, and the other spouse will need to use their credit rating in the near future to qualify for a car loan or mortgage.
 The best time for one spouse to file without the other is when all of the debts are in the name of only one spouse.
 This usually applies to newly married couples, or where one spouse has been running a business that failed.

 But if you are both responsible for a significant amount of debt, it is advisable to file jointly.
 An individual bankruptcy filing by one spouse may not stop collection attempts – letters, lawsuits, garnishments – against the non-filing spouse.
 If only one of you files, the non-filing spouse will still be liable for his or her separate debts, plus a share of joint debts.

 A joint petition can save you money and time over filing two individual cases.
 Our firm charges the same fee for a joint or individual case.
-A joint bankruptcy is more convenient and efficient, because it allows married couples to complete only one petition, attend mandatory hearings together, and discharge all of their debts through a single bankruptcy.
+Joint bankruptcy is more convenient and efficient because it allows married couples to complete only one petition, attend mandatory hearings together, and discharge all of their debts through a single bankruptcy.